 Without the majority of the population realising, GPS has become an integral part of our everyday lives, yet it is something we barely remember exists.
-Our technology, societal infrastructure, and lives are becoming extremely reliant on GPS, a system that becomes increasingly vulnerable, the more it is relied upon.
+Our technology, societal infrastructure, and lives are becoming extremely reliant on GPS, a system that becomes increasingly vulnerable the more it is relied upon.

-The Global Positioning System (GPS), is owned by the United States.
+The Global Positioning System (GPS) is owned by the United States.
 There are now five other satellite systems in operation, BeiDou (China), Galileo (Europe), GLONASS (Russia), IRNSS (India), and QZSS (Japan).
 The GPS satellite system is still the most widely used and accessible.
 Whilst the GPS system's basic function is to pinpoint a receiver’s location, it has become one of the most important technological advancements of the modern world.

 Last year, there was a signal jam in an Israeli airport, which almost had disastrous consequences.
 The skill and communication of air traffic controllers thankfully prevented any accidents from happening.
 Whilst no damage was done, the incident highlighted just how crucial functioning GPS systems have become to our everyday lives.
 Just five minutes of signal disruption could be life-threatening.
 The GPS system enables international banking to happen every second, as satellites are used to locate and time transactions.
-The stock market would undeniably crash without GPS, as it is necessary for trades and transfers must process correctly.
+The stock market would undeniably crash without GPS, as trades and transfers must process correctly.

 Boats use GPS signals to navigate difficult channels when visibility is significantly reduced.
 Emergency services use GPS to reach those who need help quickly.
 More so, the logistics industry would grind to a halt, as cranes could not locate the right containers to move, and supermarkets could not operate on a just-in-time produce delivery system, leaving empty shelves and prices soaring.